 Document review is a well-known phase of the litigation and legal process.
 In order to come to the truth in dispute resolution, parties are permitted to request relevant documents.
 In order to meet requirements pertaining to the request, the producing party must comb through collected data - and nowadays these files often come in electronic form and can be particularly unorganized.
 Email PSTs are commonly asked for in subpoenas and in the case that specific actors have not deleted email over long periods and built up heaps of data, the strain on document reviewers can grow particularly burdensome, leading to higher data hosting fees and longer hours for which reviewers need to be assigned for each project.

-What is the purpose of document review?
+What is document review?
 Why do we review documents?

 The purpose of document review is for attorneys to meet their legal obligations when the opposing party requests relevant documents to litigation. eDiscovery has a standard accepted process outlined by the EDRM.
 While careful consideration should be taken at every stage, the bulk of the work and costs are typically associated with reviewing individual documents and the review phase specifically.